 A Word from Our Founder

-founder of United Women of Color (UWOC), is a dynamic leader passionate about empowering women and bridging community divides.
-With over nine years of nonprofit leadership experience and a background in political science, Angela is a strong advocate for transformative change, from grassroots activism to strategic leadership.
+Angela Curry, founder and executive director of United Women of Color (UWOC), is a dynamic leader who is passionate about empowering women and bridging community divides.
+With more than nine years of nonprofit leadership experience and a background in political science, Angela is a strong advocate for transformative change, from grassroots activism to strategic leadership.

 Read more about Angela →